Dar Es Salaam, Tanzania /

 Knowledge of Tanzania governance and its local civils society landscape is a comparative advantage;

-Contextual knowledge of and experience working in East Africa, experience in Tanzania and specifically in North Mara, Pwani, Mtwara and/or Zanzibar is a comparative advantage.
+experience in Tanzania and specifically in North Mara, Pwani, Mtwara

 In addition, the consultant is required to respect the following Ethical Principles: